top of page

 EVs are charged while we sleep!

-85% of charging happens at home so first focus on figuring out your home charging setup.
-After that you can take a look at the public charging to support your road trips and travel needs.
+85% of charging happens at home, so first focus on figuring out your home charging setup.
+After that, you can take a look at public charging to support your road trips and other travel needs.

 Get in touch with your electric utility company!